AngeloBongiorno/SE2-group07/backend/API.md

 CORS methods to use: GET, DELETE, POST (for adding new things -- NOT idempotent), PUT (for updating things -- idempotent)

+### STATIC API

+#### GET `/ticketPdfs/ticketId.pdf`

+Static route needed for customers to download their ticket in pdf format.

+- Request Parameters: A ticket id in form of `ticketId.pdf`
+- Request Body Content: None
+- Response Body Content: `application/pdf`
+- Access Constraints: None
+- Additional Constraints:
+  - Returns a 404 if no Ticket pdf is available

 ### Call Customer API

 #### GET `callCustomer`